originphp/framework/origin/docs/utils/email.md

 ````

-To change the email account
+To change the email account (accounts are setup using the Email::config() usually in the config/email.php)

 ````php
 use Origin\Utils\Email;